JaredS04/JaredS04/README.md

 - 👋 Hi, I’m Jared
-- 👀 I’m interested in Web & Game Development
+- 👀 I’m interested in
-- 🌱 I’m currently learning HTML, CSS & Java Script
+- 🌱 I’m currently learning

 <!---
 JaredS04 /JaredS04  is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.